IrekRybark/templathon/README.md

 See examples/sqlorders directory for actual files.

 ### Task
-Generate number of orders in a sales database using SQL
+Generate number of orders in a sales database using SQL.

 ### Order data
 Order data consists of the following fields: